Skip to content

 AUTH_TYPE Yes oauth Enables JWT-based authorization

-OAUTH_ISSUERS Yes View format Comma-separated list of trusted token issuer URLs – one per tenant
+OAUTH_ISSUERS Yes View format Comma-separated string of trusted token issuer URLs – one per tenant

 ACL data persistence